linebender/linebender.github.io/content/blog/2024-05-22-rustl-2024-unconference.md

 ### Requests for Rust features

-Jon Kelley, the creator of Dioxus, had a laundry list of features he wanted from the Rust language.
+Jon Kelley, the creator of Dioxus, had [a laundry list of features](https://dioxus.notion.site/Dioxus-Labs-High-level-Rust-5fe1f1c9c8334815ad488410d948f05e) he wanted from the Rust language.
+That list was later [filed in the Project Goals repository]((https://github.com/rust-lang/rust-project-goals/pull/10)).

 The requests were well-documented, with motivating examples in existing Dioxus code that would clearly be improved by the features.
 Most of them felt both self-contained and like they would tremendously help beginners working on their first Rust project.